 Another company that involves customers in its innovations is DHL, the world’s largest mail and logistics services company.
 DHL frequently organizes hands-on workshops in Germany and Singapore to think about solutions that can improve the experience for everyone.

-One of the inventions that came from such a workshop was the Parcelcopter, a completely autonomous drone which delivers goods to people’s doorsteps in hard-to-reach locations.
+One of the inventions that came from such a workshop was the Parcelcopter, a completely autonomous drone that delivers goods to people’s doorsteps in hard-to-reach locations.
 The business results for DHL have been amazing.
-According to Forbes, DHL’s efforts to involve customers in product development has resulted in customer satisfaction scores rising to over 80% and has caused customer churn to decrease.
+According to Forbes, DHL’s efforts to involve customers in product development have resulted in customer satisfaction scores rising to over 80% and have caused customer churn to decrease.

 The versatility of pop-ups